-Radiant heating systems have been utilized worldwide for over a hundred years.
+Radiant heating systems have been utilised worldwide for over a hundred years.
 However, its capability has not been completely realised due to the belief that it's a completely new technology.

-Let's discover how radiant ceiling panels can be used to create your most desirable indoor climate and clear out some of the myths.
+Let's discover how radiant heat works and how it can be used to create your most desirable indoor climate and clear out some of the myths.

 As the sun shines on a clear day in winter, the air temperature feels cold, but you feel the warmth from the sun when you go outside.
 You have to be in direct line of sight from the sun to feel its warmth.
 In the same way, radiant heating systems have to be in direct line of sight to the objects and occupants for it to be effective.